-Queue Dashboard
+77 Queue Dashboard

-The queue dashboard is used to monitor wait times in a queue.
-In order to use the queue dashboard you'll need 2 cameras: one for the entrance, and one for the exit.
+The Queue Dashboard is used to monitor wait times in a queue.
+In order to use the Queue Dashboard you'll need 2 cameras: one for the entrance, and one for the exit.

-- Directory: User directory from which to run the dashboard. - Site: Set of cameras to use. - Ignore Person Types: The Person Types that should not be included in the dashboard, if any. - Live for last: Number of previous hours to include in the dashboard.
+- Directory: User directory from which to run the dashboard. - Site: Specifies the camera(s) to use.
+Cameras' site values can be set using the Account Preferences tab within the Desktop client. - Ignore Person Types: The Person Types that should not be included in the dashboard, if any. - Live for last: Number of previous hours to include in the dashboard.
+Every time the dashboard refreshes, the most recent Live for last hours are used to re-generate the Queue Dashboard.
+The dashboard's refresh rate is defined by the Refresh Interval parameter below.
 This parameter is mutually exclusive with Time Range below. - Time Range: Time range to include in the dashboard.
-This parameter is mutually exclusive with Live for last above. - Queue Name: Title of the queue that appears at the top of the dashboard. - Entry Source: The camera at the beginning of the queue. - Exit Source: The camera at the exit of the queue. - Count Interval: The amount of time each bar on the traffic dashboard represents. - Max wait time: Any individual whose wait time exceeds this value is assumed to be a false data point and is discarded.
-It's assumed that the person left the queue without waiting within it to get to the end. - Red Alert Wait Time: When the wait for somebody is greater than this number, the bar is shown in red.
-Set this parameter to zero if you don't want any bars shown in red. - Yellow Alert Wait Time: When the wait for somebody is greater than this number, the bar is shown in yellow.
+This parameter is mutually exclusive with Live for last above. - Queue Name: Title of the queue that appears at the top of the dashboard. - Entry Source: The camera at the beginning of the queue.

+- Exit Source: The camera at the exit of the queue. - Count Interval: The amount of time each bar on the wait time chart in the Queue Dashboard represents. - Max wait time: Any individual whose wait time exceeds this value is assumed to be a false data point and is discarded.
+It's assumed that the person left the queue without waiting within it to get to the end. - Red Alert Wait Time: When the wait for somebody is greater than this number, the bar in the wait time chart is shown in red.
+Set this parameter to zero if you don't want any bars shown in red. - Yellow Alert Wait Time: When the wait for somebody is greater than this number, the bar in the wait time chart is shown in yellow.
 Set this parameter to zero if you don't want any bars shown in yellow. - Colors: Specifies which color scheme will be used for the dashboard.
-There are two options: Blue Theme and Green Theme.

-- Logo Image URL: You can use your company's logo on the dashboard, if you want. - Refresh Interval: Specifies how frequently the data on the dashboard is refreshed.
+There are two options: Blue Theme and Green Theme. - Logo Image URL: Use this to use a custom logo in place of the SAFR logo at the top of the wait time chart. - Refresh Interval: Specifies how frequently the data on the dashboard is refreshed.
 If "0" is entered, the dashboard won't work.
 If you want a very quick refresh time, enter a very small non-zero number such as 0.1.